TUDB-Labs/TuDB/docs/protocol-services-interface-design.md

 ### Object Definitions

-Graph, node, and relationship are the main objects in the protocols.
+Below are the main objects in the protocols.
 Our services are built on these objects.

 ```
+message Element {
+  string name = 1;
+  // The graph associated with this element.
+  Graph graph = 3;
+}

+message Property {
+  // The element associated with this property.
+  Element element = 1;
+  string key = 2;
+  google.protobuf.Any value = 3;
+}

 message Graph {
   string name = 1;
   repeated Node nodes = 2;